iorobertob/booking/README.md

 * Add [random] colours to booking table to display on the fullcalendar
 * Add the possibility to mark as lent or returned in bulk somehow
 * Migrate to Django?
+* Add policy text.
+* Tidy up emailing process once the bcc bug is fixed on mailersend
+* add a back button in the modal for booking that comes from home page.
+* network on LMTA_guest